SamFelix03/Gods-Hand/README.md

 - **Opaque fund allocation** with no real-time tracking.
 - **Marketing bias** favoring campaigns with better promotion over genuine need.

+**4. Lack of Donor Incentives**
+- **Zero rewards or recognition** for donors beyond moral satisfaction
+- **No engagement mechanisms** to encourage repeat donations or larger contributions
+- **Absence of gamification** that could significantly increase participation rates
+- **No transparent reward systems** that could build donor loyalty and trust

 ## 🔬 Why God's Hand (AI agents + Blockchain) is the Solution?